FuzzyMainframes/Awesome-Mainframes/README.md

 ### COBOL
 ### JCL
 ### REXX
-* [BREXX/370](https://github.com/mgrossmann/brexx370) - An MVS only fork of Vasilis Vlachoudis' awesome rexx implementation.
+* [BREXX/370](https://github.com/mgrossmann/brexx370) - MVS only fork of Vasilis Vlachoudis' awesome rexx implementation.
 This seems to be the only version of REXX available that will run on MVS 3.8.

 ## Mainframe Related YouTube Channels
 The list below are YouTube Channels that feature mainframe related videos.